Mirai Foods

-Mirai Foods is a food technology company which produces cultivated meat from beef cells.
+Mirai Foods, officially Mirai International AG, is a food technology company which produces cultivated meat from beef cells.
 It is headquartered in Wädenswil in the canton of Zurich in Switzerland, and was founded in 2019.

 History

 The company was co-founded by Christoph Mayr (CEO) and Suman Das (Chief Scientific Officer) in 2019.

 In March 2022 Mirai Foods announced that it had raised CHF 4.5 million seed funding.
 Major investors included German Family Office FRIBA Investment, Swiss Advanced Nutrition & Biotech VC Skyviews Life Science, Zürich based serial entrepreneur and tech investor Ulf Claesson, food company Paulig through its venture arm PINC, and technology investor Team Europe.